ErikBjare/KnowTree/README.md

      - Pro users? *(I just went through and s/user/learner'd the whole document, I laughed when I realized this would become Pro learner)*
  - Internationalization
    - Learning resources are usually specific to a certain language, some are translated however.
-   - We'd need to track which languages a resource is available in if we want to scale beyond an english-speaking audience.
+   - We'd need to track which languages a resource is available in if we want to scale beyond an English-speaking audience.

 # Feedback